Orlando Domestic Battery Defense Lawyers

 I Have Been Falsely Accused of Domestic Battery: How Do I Protect My Rights?

-If you have been falsely accused of domestic battery, you need to take quick action to protect your legal rights.
+If you have been falsely accused of domestic battery, you should take quick action.
 More specifically, you should be sure to do the following three things:

 - Preserve any evidence: If you have any evidence that suggests or proves your innocence, you need to protect and preserve it.